Home

 Everything you need to know to earn a Alaska teaching certificate — from degree requirements and required exams to alternative routes and reciprocity.

-Certifying AuthorityAlaska Department of Education & Early Development
+Certifying AuthorityAlaska Department of Education and Early Development (DEED)

 Step-by-Step: Getting Certified in Alaska